zhiwei5576/excel-mcp-server/README_EN.md

 - Retain the original copyright notice
-- No liability can be claimed against the authors for software use For detailed license information, please see the LICENSE file.
+- No liability can be claimed against the authors for software use For detailed license information,please see the [LICENSE](./LICENSE) file.